Sammyy092/analyzing-the-impact-of-feature-selection-on-heart-disease-prediction/README.md

 ### Code

-+`./corr_CVD.png`: The correlation values for each medical features of CVD dataset and the target feature stroke.
++`./Figures/corr_CVD.png`: The correlation values for each medical features of CVD dataset and the target feature stroke.
-+`./Corr_framingham.png`: The correlation values for each medical features of framingham dataset and the target feature TenYearCHD
++`./Figures/Corr_framingham.png`: The correlation values for each medical features of framingham dataset and the target feature TenYearCHD
-+`./featscore_cvd.png`: The feature importance scores of each feature of CVD dataset for detecting stroke using the ANOVA-F test.
++`./Figures/featscore_cvd.png`: The feature importance scores of each feature of CVD dataset for detecting stroke using the ANOVA-F test.
-+`./featscore_fram.png`: The feature importance scores of each feature of Framingham dataset for detecting TenYearCHD using the ANOVA-F test.
++`./Figures/featscore_fram.png`: The feature importance scores of each feature of Framingham dataset for detecting TenYearCHD using the ANOVA-F test.
++ `./Dataset/`: This folder contains both our input datasets `CVD_Data.csv` and `framingham.csv`.